 Despite the advancement of equal rights for all, gender discrimination in the workplace continues to be a significant issue.
 Gender or sex discrimination on the job occurs whenever a person is treated differently on the account of their gender and may have an impact on anything related to employment, whether it’s during the hiring process or when promotions occur.
 Furthermore, sexual harassment is a considered a form of gender discrimination that is prohibited under federal law.

-If you have been subjected to discrimination or harassment in the workplace based on your gender, our New York employment litigation attorneys at White, Nisar & Hilferty, LLP can help you fight back.
+If you have been subjected to discrimination or harassment in the workplace based on your gender, our New York employment litigation attorneys at Mahir S. Nisar, Attorney at Law can help you fight back.
 We have succeeded on behalf of employees in numerous cases involving discrimination, including gender discrimination.
 Let us help you prepare for your case and protect your rights.

 In order to have a case for gender discrimination, the issue at hand must involve different treatment that negatively affects the terms or conditions of employment.
 This includes things such as employment status, job position, work duties, work schedule, pay rate or salary, and advancement and training opportunities.

 A derivative of sex discrimination is sexual harassment.
 All genders have the right to a safe working environment and are able to perform their jobs free of unwanted demands for romantic or sexual relationships, or unwanted behaviors and communications of a sexual nature that interview with their ability to do their work.